What is Mobile Pet Grooming Insurance

 This policy can provide coverage for the damaged vehicle and conversions if you have comprehensive and collision coverage plus conversion costs factored into the policy.
 Many mobile pet grooming businesses purchase vehicles that have been converted into a business on wheels.
 Equipment attached and ready to go.
-Coverage for upgrades should be purchased, discuss the vehicle conversion and replacement value with your agent and insurance company.
-You will need to purchase comprehensive and collision coverage to insure your vehicle and conversion.
-As a cost saving tool and ability to get loss of income coverage you can insure some of the conversion or permanently attached equipment on the business owners policy.
+Coverage for upgrades should be purchased, discuss the vehicle conversion and replacement value with your agent and the insurance company.
+You will need to purchase comprehensive and collision coverage to ensure your vehicle and conversion.
+As a cost-saving tool and ability to get loss of income coverage you can insure some of the conversion or permanently attached equipment on the business owner’s policy.

-Mobile Pet Groomer Insurance: Workers Compensation Insurance Policy
+Mobile Pet Groomers Insurance: Workers Compensation Insurance Policy

 Workers’ compensation insurance can help protect your business and employees in events such as these:

 - A nervous dog bites a dog groomer employee and requires an emergency room visit.